bahstrike/Bone/README.md

 -

 ### building
-- change/setup ur inc/lib paths for directx (locally compiled with dx5.2sdk; not included.. source it urself)
+- change/setup ur inc/lib paths for a sufficiently-old directx _(locally compiled with dx5.2sdk; not included.. source it urself)_
-- u MUST run visualstudio as Administrator,  then load the project;  the admin priv crosses over to the debugged application
+- u MUST run visualstudio as Administrator,  then load the project  _(the admin priv crosses over to the debugged application)_

 ## credits